pedrovgs/SwiftWASMWorkshop/README.md

 ![MeetingMeter](./art/meetingMeter.gif)

-If you just get to this repository is because you are interested in learning about Swift and WebAssemlby 🥳!
+If you just get to this repository is because you are interested in learning about Swift and WebAssembly 🥳!
 If this is the case, please, checkout to the branch named ``practice`` and continue reading 💪

 ```git checkout practice```